user530/ttrpg-frontend/docs/ideas.md

         2.5.2.
 All players (with links to the profiles);
         2.5.3.
 Characters they were playing (with links, if they are added to the player profile in the app));
         2.5.4.
 Some other single game statistiscs (number of sessions played, etc);
     2.6.
-All profiles should contain some common statistics (like number of games played, number of times player/gm was abscent w/o warning, etc);
+All profiles should contain some common statistics (like number of games played, number of times player/gm was abscent w/o warning, percantage of games that succesfully ended, etc);
     2.7.
 All profiles should contain rewards (all users could purchase "rewards" for the xp and give them to other players);
     2.8.
 All profiles should contain game prefferences (preffered game systems/settings/tags, etc);
     (STILL UNDER CONSIDERATION, MAYBE MAKE SOME "hidable" in profile settings)